pinot-contrib/pinot-docs/basics/data-import/clp.md

 When performing stream ingestion of JSON records using [Kafka](pinot-stream-ingestion/import-from-apache-kafka.md), users can encode specific fields with [CLP](https://github.com/y-scope/clp) by using a CLP-specific StreamMessageDecoder.

-CLP is a compressor designed to encode unstructured log messages in a way that makes them more compressible.
+CLP is a compressor designed to encode unstructured log messages in a way that makes them more compressible while retaining the ability to search them.
 It does this by decomposing the message into three fields:

 * the message's static text, called a log type;
 * repetitive variable values, called dictionary variables; and
 * non-repetitive variable values (called encoded variables since we encode them specially if possible).

+Searches are similarly decomposed into queries on the individual fields.

 {% hint style="info" %}
 Although CLP is designed for log messages, other unstructured text like file paths may also benefit from its encoding.